 Tell us about your research project

 My project title was 'Tidal Resource Assessment of the Little Russel'.
 My interest lies in researching and implementing feasible sites for terrestrial and marine renewable energy production, and understanding the challenges our current electrical distribution network faces to implement change.

 I particularly enjoyed performing a combination of fieldwork and office work which helped to provide me with a greater understanding of the data I was working with and a strong perspective of the wider project goals.

-On my previous project, I worked in the environmental planning department for Tidal Lagoon Power.
+I previously worked in the environmental planning department for Tidal Lagoon Power.
 I played a pivotal role in the creation of the planning application and environmental impact assessment for the world’s first man-made tidal lagoon power generating station.
-I am pleased to announce that it was granted consent in June 2015, and they hope to start construction soon.
+I am pleased to announce that it was granted consent in June 2015,.

 My time at the University of Plymouth really helped to diversify my skill set and open my eyes to the new technology that was available for marine renewable energy.
 In addition, I really enjoyed how my assessments were tied to the practical fieldwork that we conducted at the wave hub, and field monitoring conducted out on the Research Vessel Falcon Spirit.
 It helped me to understand the relevance of my papers and the need to perform research.

 The University is a great learning environment, located in a fantastic part of the country.
 I would recommend Plymouth due to its state of the art facilities, computer labs, prime location, excellent teachers, and your ability to perform new and exciting research.
 Anytime I wanted to take my project in a new direction I always had the support from my mentors, as long as I showed I was also willing to work hard.